 The following table presents selected historical consolidated financial and operating data for the periods shown.
-The selected consolidated financial data as of October 31, 2018, 2017, 2016, 2015 and 2014 and for each of the fiscal years then ended was derived from our audited consolidated financial statements for those dates and periods, adjusted for discontinued operations, as indicated.
+The selected consolidated financial data as of October 31, 2019, 2018, 2017, 2016 and 2015 and for each of the fiscal years then ended was derived from our audited consolidated financial statements for those dates and periods, adjusted for discontinued operations, as indicated.
+Data reflects the adoption of accounting standards updates and accounting changes made during the year ended October 31, 2019.
 The following information should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited financial statements and related notes included elsewhere in this Annual Report on Form 10-K.